 Prior to submitting a study for IRB review, all investigators must complete the steps below:

-- Contact the EMRC (608-263-6690 or email@example.com) to schedule a time to present the protocol to the EMRC.
-The presentation should be made by a faculty member who can engage in a discussion regarding the study.
+- Contact the EMRC by phone (608) 263-6690 or firstname.lastname@example.org to schedule a time to present the protocol to the EMRC.
+The presentation should be made by the PI, UW Site PI, or a faculty member who can engage in a discussion regarding the study.

 - Attend the meeting to briefly present the protocol and engage in a discussion regarding the study.
 This presentation should include: